RussellShelley/Energy_Analysis/VisualizationPlaceholder/Visualization.md

 * What do we want the dashboard to contain?
 * Should there be interactive maps and graphs?
 * Add a segment for the ML predictive results?

+### Visualization
+* User input field for zip code and maybe household number
+* table to update with added ML prediction on whether an EV will be purchased or not?
+* Create charts and graphs with number of vehicle sales, EV charging station locations, household income, demographics.
+* Utilize Valerie’s tableau for map/census visualization for webpage?
+* Create an API call to update charging station map?
+* Using MongoDB and flask to connect database to webpage for interactivity